+This category comprises products released in Canada between January 1, 2010 and December 31, 2012, inclusive.
 Group III Products are subject to certain specific settlement terms.
 First, only the details related to items with a minimum aggregate pending value of $1,000.00 will be available for claims via CSI’s Claims Website.
 Wherever possible however, CSI will combine multiple lower value pending items for the same, or similar, recordings in order to achieve the $1,000.00 threshold required for publication.
-Second, the Claims Period for Group III Products, once initiated, will be limited to six months for Medium-Value Items and twelve months for High-Value Items.
+For more information, visit our Group I, II and III Products page.

-For each item, CSI discloses all of the identifying information it received from the record companies, as well as any additional information it can supplement from its own research.
-Note however that the individual value of each track is not disclosed, although CSI will provide the appropriate category that applies to each track (High/Medium/Low).
+For each item in either of the above categories, CSI discloses all of the identifying information it has received from the record companies, as well as any additional information it can supplement from its own research.
+Note however that the individual value of each item is not disclosed, although CSI will provide the appropriate value category that applies to each one (High/Medium/Low).

 If you uncover any musical works for which you have not received your share of royalties, you can make a claim directly from your browser.